ml4ai/delphi/docs/grfn_spec.md

 supported.
 - 'CHOICE': Captures discussion of a CHOICE that does not yet have a clear resolution
-- 'FOR NOW': Tags approach being currently taken, eiher in response to FUTURE or CHOICE.
+- 'FOR NOW': Tags the approach being currently taken, eiher in response to FUTURE or CHOICE.

-### Background: From source code to dynamic system representation

-The goal of GrFN is to provide the end-point target for a translation from the semantics of program (computation) specification (as asserted in source code) to the semantics of a (discretized) dynamic system model.

-A key assumption is that the program source code we are analyzing is intended to model aspects of some target physical domain, and that this target physical domain is a dynamical system that evolves over time.

-The system is decomposed into a set of individual states (represented as random variables), where the values of the states at any given time are a function of the values of zero or more other states at the current and/or previous time point(s).
-Because we are considering the evolution of the system over time, in general every variable has an index.
-The functional relationships may be instantaneous (based on the variables indexed at the same point in time) or a function of states of variables at different time indices.

 Identifiers: grounding, scopes, namespaces and gensyms